professorjrod/RWI/README.md

 # RWI
 Ruby WASM Interpreter

+Current Progress:
+Data is being parsed into SExpressions

 Project Goals

 - Implement a parser for the WebAssembly binary format, which will allow reading and interpreting the instructions contained in a WebAssembly module.
 I think the best route is to convert the WASM to S-Expressions